 Homemade Pork Lard

-The Homemade Pork Lard is truly exceptional for preparing sweet or savory dishes.
-Obviously much better than the industrial kind and certainly healthier because it is free of any additives or preservatives.
+Homemade Pork Lard is truly exceptional for preparing sweet or savory dishes.
+Obviously much better than industrial ones and certainly healthier because it is free of any additives or preservatives.
 Its preparation is really very simple and not even that long: it just needs a bit of patience.
-Here I proposed the making of two jars of 500 grams each because I prepared a lot for the butcher shop.
-With the same amount of fat, you can definitely prepare 4 of 250 grams, more convenient for family use.
-Actually, lard was once used for frying, and perhaps some people still do, but in any case, even if you’re not used to using it in recipes that call for it, you can still enrich your soups, stews, and roasts by using it instead of oil to give them more flavor.
-If you’ve never tried making it, try it, even in small quantities, but don’t let winter pass without trying because this is the right time to preserve it.
+Here I have provided the making of two 500 gram jars because I made a lot for the butcher shop.
+With the same amount of fat, you can certainly prepare 4 jars of 250 grams, more convenient for family use.
+In reality, lard was used for frying and maybe some still do today, but in any case, even if you’re not used to using it in recipes where it is required, you can always enrich your soups, stews, roasts by using it instead of oil to give them more flavor.
+If you’ve never tried it, try making it, even in small amounts, but don’t let winter pass because this is the right time to preserve it.

-Here are links to some recipes that don’t call for it, but where it would fit very well:
+Here are links to some recipes that don’t require it, but where it would fit really well:

 Homemade Pork Lard